Disease

 3. 3

-Allow the cut surface to air-dry and callous for several days to a week in a dry, well-ventilated spot before repotting.
+Allow the cut surface to air-dry and callous for several days to a week in a dry, well-ventilated spot before repotting, checking daily that no fresh softness or discoloration is developing at the edges of the cut.

 4. 4

-Repot into fresh, fast-draining cactus or succulent mix, positioning the caudex so it sits above the soil line rather than buried, and hold off watering for at least a week to let the wound fully seal.
+Repot into fresh, fast-draining cactus or succulent mix, positioning the caudex so it sits above the soil line rather than buried, and withhold water for the first several days so the fresh cut has time to seal before it meets any moisture.

 5. 5